kennyfrc/uci-analyzer-experimental/README.md

 This is an experimental fork of David J. Barnes' [UCI Analyzer](https://www.cs.kent.ac.uk/people/staff/djb/uci-analyser/).

-The limitation of the aforementioned software is that it cannot evaluate positions using non-stockfish chess engines.
-I have updated this by primarily removing multipv from its evaluation to accept [lc0](https://github.com/LeelaChessZero/lc0) and [rodent](https://github.com/kennyfrc/rodent-iv) evals.

 This project was done in the spirit as [Lichess Artist](https://github.com/kennyfrc/lichess-artist), where I will be using lichess-style annotations for [lc0 supervised learning](https://github.com/kennyfrc/trainingdata-tool).

 It is likely that the XML features and non-annotatePGN features are broken.
 So use those at your own risk.